eroxion/Tic-Tac-Toe-2D/README.md

    - Select **Exit** to quit the game.
 2. **Gameplay**:
    - Players take turns clicking on an empty cell in the 3x3 grid to place their symbol (O or X).
-   - In Single Player mode, the AI selects a random empty tile after the player's turn (with a 2-second delay).
+   - In Single Player mode, the AI uses the Minimax algorithm to select optimal moves, aiming to win or force a draw (with a 1-second delay).
    - The game ends when a player wins (three matching symbols in a row, column, or diagonal) or when all tiles are filled (draw).
    - Winning cells are highlighted, and the result is displayed on the screen.
 3. **Audio Feedback**: